3 myths and best practices for writing browse abandonment email subject lines that work

 3. Punctuate your subject line

-Using proper punctuation in your subject lines will help add life and entice your reader to open the email.
+Using proper punctuation in your subject lines will help add life and entice your email subscribers to open the email.
 Question marks, periods, and exclamation points proved to be the most effective punctuation.

 |Punctuation mark||Average open rate|